durgesh2001/C-Projects/README.md

 # C-Projects
-This is a mini project on techqiz using C language Download Turbo C++ or Dev C++ or any IDE to run this program on your system.
+This is a mini project on Tech Quiz using C language.
+Download Turbo C++ or Dev C++ or any IDE to run this program on your system.